 1 9 5 5 – 1 9 9 2 (UK)

-The little orange bear with the sooty ears and nose attached to the end of Harry Corbett’s arm, has been a British TV tradition since its TV debut on BBC TV Talent Night in 1952.
+The little orange bear with the sooty ears and nose has been a British TV tradition since his TV debut on BBC TV Talent Night in 1952.

-The Head of BBC Children’s Television, Freda Lingstrom, contacted Corbett and offered the duo more work, and Corbett and Sooty (who was originally called ‘Teddy’) became regular guests on a children’s variety show called Saturday Special (1951 – 1953).
+The Head of BBC Children’s Television, Freda Lingstrom, contacted Harry Corbett and offered Corbett and Sooty (who was originally called ‘Teddy’) more work.
+Thus they became regular guests on a children’s variety show called Saturday Special (1951 – 1953), starring comedian Peter Butterworth.

 By 1955 Sooty had his own series – The Sooty Show – and the naughty bear was a firm fixture of the BBC’s schedules.

-Annoyingly voiced by Corbett’s wife Marjorie, Soo set about declaring herself the standard bearer of bear morality although the ever-vigilant BBC producers insisted that Sooty and Soo should never touch.
+Annoyingly voiced by Corbett’s wife Marjorie, Sooty’s little panda girlfriend, Soo set about declaring herself the standard-bearer of bear morality – although the ever-vigilant BBC producers insisted that Sooty and Soo should never touch.

-Meanwhile, the bear and the dog made a great double-act, with Sooty’s “oofle dust” and Sweep with his endless strings of sausages.
+Meanwhile, the bear and the dog made a great double-act – the Morecambe and Wise of glove puppets – with Sooty’s “oofle dust”, magic wand and xylophone and Sweep with his endless strings of sausages and supplies of bones.

-Other characters followed, such as Kipper the cat, Butch the dog, and Ramsbottom – a snake with a broad northern accent, and after many years appearing on the BBC, Sooty and Corbett moved over to Thames Television in 1968 for a long-running half hour series with ITV.
+Other characters followed, such as Kipper the cat; Butch the fierce bulldog who made a rottweiler look like a toy poodle; and Ramsbottom – a snake with a broad northern accent – and after many years appearing on the BBC, Sooty and Corbett moved over to Thames Television in 1968 for a long-running half-hour series with ITV.

-Suffering from ill-health (he suffered a near-fatal heart attack), Corbett handed the show over to his son Matthew (who, born in 1948, is the same age as Sooty) in 1976.
-The junior Corbett continued until 1992.
+Suffering from ill-health (he suffered a near-fatal heart attack on Christmas Day 1975), Corbett handed the show over to his son Peter (stage name, Matthew) who, born in 1948, was the same age as Sooty.

 Soo changed her voice twice, but each new actress somehow managed to be as monotonous as the last.